Sorana Cîrstea: 2021: Istanbul Cup title, top 10 win

 Cîrstea began her grass-court season at the German Open in Berlin.
 She lost in the first round to sixth seed Garbiñe Muguruza.
 Seeded sixth at the first edition of the Bad Homburg Open, she was defeated in the first round by Andrea Petkovic.
-Ranked 45 at Wimbledon, she stunned 12th seed, two-time Grand Slam winner, and former World No. 1, Victoria Azarenka, in the second round in three sets.
+Ranked 45 at Wimbledon, she stunned 12th seed, two-time Grand Slam winner, and former world No. 1, Victoria Azarenka, in the second round in three sets.
 She was eliminated in the third round by British wildcard Emma Raducanu.

-In August, Cîrstea competed at the National Bank Open in Montreal.
+In August, Cîrstea competed at the Canadian Open in Montreal.
 She lost in the second round to eighth seed Azarenka.
 At the Western & Southern Open in Cincinnati, she was defeated in the first round by eventual finalist Jil Teichmann.
 Seeded third at the first edition of the Chicago Women's Open, she was eliminated in the first round by Tereza Martincová.
 Ranked 39 at the US Open, she beat 29th seed, Veronika Kudermetova, in the first round.
 She then lost in the second round to Shelby Rogers.

 Seeded fourth at the Slovenia Open, Cîrstea reached the quarterfinals where she lost to eventual champion Jasmine Paolini.
-At the J&T Banka Ostrava Open, she was defeated in the first round by eventual champion Kontaveit.
-Seeded 32nd at the Indian Wells Masters, she lost in the third round to fourth seed Elina Svitolina.
+At the Ostrava Open, she was defeated in the first round by eventual champion Kontaveit.
+Seeded 32nd at Indian Wells, she lost in the third round to fourth seed Elina Svitolina.

 Cîrstea ended the year ranked 38.